Southern Yakutia (Sakha)

 Information Technology at the State University in Novosibirsk.
 Andrei, his

-fold that he inherited from his Buryak father.
-He told Boris of his plan to
+that he inherited from his Buryat father.
+He told Boris of his plan to become a

-become a medical doctor and laughed when Boris asked him if he intended to
+medical doctor and laughed when Boris asked him if he intended to specialize as

-specialize as a butcher.
+a butcher, meaning a surgeon.
 Boris waited until the brothers had stepped aside

 before he turned to his friend again with a smile on his face.